redhat-openshift-ecosystem/operator-pipelines/docs/first-time-run.md

 ### Common for all the pipelines:
 #### Git SSH Secret
-The CI pipeline requires git SSH credentials with write access to the repository if automatic digest pinning is enabled using the pin_digests param.
+The pipelines requires git SSH credentials with write access to the repository if automatic digest pinning is enabled using the pin_digests param.
 This is disabled by default.
 Before executing the pipeline the user must